des-felins/neurowatch/README.md

 - User authentication and authorization with Spring Security
 - Persistence layer in MongoDB
-- Live logs ingest with Apache Kafka Binder
+- Smart assistant with Spring AI
 - Vaadin-based frontend
 - Containerized deployment with Docker